 Since we're talking about unique experiences and games, Robotics! is one of those choices that leaves little to no room for questions.

 This deeply absorbing title of virtual robot wars sees you building and programming your very own clanking warrior, then sending them into battle against those of other players.
 It's fun and oddly rewarding seeing your creation take off - just read our Robotics! review if you're curious.Download Robotics!

 Essentially a mobile take on Nintendo's Punch-Out series, Prizefighters offers you an intuitive, cartoony brand of over-the-shoulder boxing.
 There is also a Prizefighters 2, but we prefer the first one for a reason - the retro approach feels a lot smoother.

 So, if you want a title with a little history behind that champion belt, make sure to check it out!
 Also, don't forget about our Prizefighters review if you are eager to read more about this Android fighting game!Download Prizefighters

 Shadow Fight Arena is a game where you make a team with 3 of your best heroes and try to take out opponent after opponent.
 It's got a lot to do with skill and on-the-spot decision-making, so it's a little bit more than just button mashing left and right.

-It's a realistic game with great attention to detail, and it's a clear winner.
+It's a realistic title with great attention to detail, and it's a clear winner.
 The best choice to wrap up our most popular fighting games for Android list!
 We even have a few Shadow Fight Arena guides and tips to help you out.Download Shadow Fight Arena